idamakela/assign-2/README.md

 Hi there!

-This assignment consists of a .js file that uses npm packages (chalk and commander) and a js library (date-fns).
+This assignment consisted of making a .js file that uses npm packages (chalk and commander) and a js library (date-fns) and to use them in differnet ways.

 Feel free to take a look around!